phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 ### Enabling Unstable Features

 Implementing language items is unstable and protected by a so-called _feature gate_.
 A feature gate is a special attribute that you have to specify at the top of your `main.rs` in order to use the corresponding feature.
-By doing this you basically say: “I know that this feature is unstable and that it might stop working without warning.
+By doing this you basically say: “I know that this feature is unstable and that it might stop working without any warnings.
 I want to use it anyway.”

 To limit the use of unstable features, the feature gates are not available in the stable or beta Rust compilers, only [nightly Rust] makes it possible to opt-in.
 This means that you have to use a nightly compiler for OS development for the near future (since we need to implement unstable language items).
 To install a nightly compiler using [rustup], you just need to run `rustup default nightly` (for more information check out [rustup's documentation]).